zooxo/desk42/README.md

 REFerences are required (ie x-value-range).
 DEQ solves a differential equation (REF to function, x, y, x-target) y'=f(x,y) with given start value y(x0) due to Runge-Kutta with 4th order (RK4).
-DEQ calculates the solution function (y value for the targeted x).
+DEQ calculates the value of the solution function (y value for the targeted x).

 ____________________